nmggithub/Kass/Sources/Mach/Core/Core.docc/Task/Task dyld Info.md

 # ``Mach/TaskInfoManager/dyldInfo``

 > Important: The types used by this info are not natively exposed to Swift, but this library exposes them through the `MachC` module.
-To ensure full compatibility, include the following `import` statement in your code file when using this info.
+To ensure full compatibility, include the following `import` declaration in your code when using this info.
 >
 > ```swift
 > import MachC.DyldExtra